 - Vsevolod Meyerhold’s career began as an actor performing roles in Constantin Stanislavski’s Moscow Art Theatre productions at the turn of the 20th century

-– Meyerhold left the Moscow Art Theatre in 1902 where he moved on to directing plays, but was invited back by Stanislavski three years later to “experiment with nonrealistic styles, realizing that one approach could not work for every play”.
-(Crawford)
+- He left the Moscow Art Theatre in 1902 and moved on to directing plays, but was invited back by Stanislavski three years later to “experiment with nonrealistic styles, realizing that one approach could not work for every play” (Crawford)

 - Meyerhold believed in a presentational style of acting, as opposed to Stanislavski’s representational style of performance.